keatsdothu/js-cheatsheet/README.md

-# Javascript (ES6+) Cheatsheet
+# Javascript (ES6+) Cheat Sheet

 ## So, where's the cheat sheet?

-The meat and potatoes of this repo are located in the _js-cheatsheet.js_ file.
+The meat and potatoes of this repo is the _js-cheatsheet.js_ file.

 ## Topics included

+* The two pillars of Javascript
 * Fizzbuzz solutions
 * Factory functions
 * Object composition